AndrewLuyt/accelerometer-predictions/README.md

 # Summary of Results

-Using linear discriminant analysis (LDA) we created a baseline model with predictive accuracy of 70%.
-This did not match the original researchers’ benchmark of 78.5%.
+Finding that the data were not well-suited to the assumptions of Linear Discriminant Analysis,

-Finding that the data were not well-suited to the assumptions of LDA **we were able to build random forest and boosted models with predictive accuracy of 99.3%.**
+**we were able to build random forest and boosted models with predictive accuracy of 99.3%.**